audiogram-test-results

 The Békésy test has both advantages and disadvantages when compared to a Hughson Westlake test.
 A case study (Ventry, 1971) found that the major advantage of the Békésy test is that it can highlight functional hearing loss.
 Pulsed tones can also be easier to hear for someone with tinnitus, and can therefore be a more effective test to perform in this instance.
 However, the Bekesy test is a more demanding test than the Hughson and Westlake test and requires a high level of concentration, and therefore may have a higher level of inconsistency in some people.

 Amplivox provides an extensive range of intuitive and accurate audiometry equipment as well as accredited training for professionals to learn all about the Békésy test, along with other types of testing.
-For more information on any of our audiometry products please visit our audiometers webpage, contact our customer support team on +44 (0)1865 880 846, or email us.
+For more information on any of our audiometry products please visit our audiometers webpage, contact our customer support team on +44 (0)1865 880 846, or email.

 References